The 25 Best Children’s Books Ever Written

 Best children’s books for Pre-K/kindergarten: Harold and the Purple Crayon by Crockett Johnson

 Imagine if you could create a whole world just with one crayon.
 That’s what happens to Harold, and his story has been sparking children’s imaginations since 1955.
 Harold is also a great problem-solver: For example, he draws a boat to climb into after he unintentionally draws an ocean.
 This simple but lovely story frequently ranks on lists of the best children’s books, including those from the National Education Association and School Library Journal.
+Here are some great free audio books for kids (and where to find them).

 Best children’s books for Pre-K/kindergarten: The Little Engine That Could by Watty Piper